vikchupak/AWS/network.md

       - Ensure that security groups allow inbound and outbound traffic as needed (e.g., allowing HTTP/HTTPS traffic for web servers)
       - Network ACLs may need to be configured to allow inbound and outbound traffic from the internet as well

-- NAT Gateway (Network Address Translation)
+- NAT Gateway (Network Address Translation Gateway or NGW)
   - NAT Gateway is a managed **service**
   - Is **deployed/created in a public subnet**, and it communicates with instances in private subnets through the public subnet's routing
   - Used for **outbound** internet access for resources in a **private subnet**